-The HSR&D Scientific Merit Review Board is made up of several panels organized by HSR&D research portfolio.
+The HSR&D Scientific Merit Review Board is made up of several panels organized by HSR&D review areas.
 Please note that review panel membership and assignments may change for each review and will be updated after the most recent review is completed.

 IMPORTANT: This list is for information purposes only.
 Under no circumstances should an investigator communicate directly with any review board member about an application either before or after the review.
 Please direct all questions about reviews to the Scientific Program Manager who oversees the relevant review committee.

 Interpretation of an application's overall score: Reviewers serving on the Scientific Merit Review Board (SMRB) assign each application a single score that reflects their assessment of the overall scientific merit based on consideration of the review criteria.
 The individual reviewer scores are averaged and then multiplied by 100.
 Below are the general guidelines currently used by SMRB reviewers.
 [Note: While all applications are reviewed, not all applications are discussed and scored by the review panel.
 Only discussed applications receive an overall score; others are "unscored."
 Applications that are candidates for being unscored include any proposal with an average preliminary score placing it in the lower (least meritorious) 25-30% of applications for review.
 An unscored application may be very appropriate for resubmission, depending on the comments in the written critiques.]
 See Guidelines for Scoring HSR&D Proposals.

 Health care and delivery to include medical care; medical/surgical management; provider preferences and behaviors; diagnosis; prognosis; best practices; guidelines; pharmacology; and pharmacotherapeutics.

 HSR 2 – Behavioral, Social and Cultural Determinants of Health and Care